-What is an IRS Phishing Scam?
+- What is an IRS Phishing Scam?

-Types of IRS Phishing
+- Types of IRS Phishing

-How to Spot a Tax Phishing Scam
+- How to Spot a Tax Phishing Scam

 How to Spot a Tax Phishing ScamAnyone can fall victim to IRS phishing scams; sophisticated hackers are constantly targeting tax professionals and amateurs filers alike.
-Before you divulge your confident information to criminals who may steal your identity, rob your financial assets, or sell your personal details on the dark web, you need to learn how to identify phishing scams.
+Before you divulge your confidential information to criminals who may steal your identity, rob your financial assets, or sell your personal details on the dark web, you need to learn how to identify phishing scams.

 IRS Phishing Email ExamplesWhen hackers attempt to phish taxpayers by email, they generally claim to be from the IRS or another tax-related entity.
 Check to see whether their domain is valid for the U.S. government (i.e. “.gov”) before anything else.
-The headline typically includes a time-sensitive, urgent warning regarding the status of a consumer’s tax return in order to get your attention.
+The headline typically includes a time-sensitive, urgent warning regarding the status of a consumer’s tax return to get your attention.
 Don’t be conned by this drastic threat or fooled by any branding which may look similar to the IRS website.
-Be wary of generic greetings, incorrect spelling and incorrect grammar.
-Do not click or follow any hyperlinks or html attachments.
+Be wary of generic greetings, incorrect spelling, and incorrect grammar.
+Do not click or follow any hyperlinks or HTML attachments.

 IRS Contact InformationThose who think they may have spotted a tax phishing scam should follow the specific instructions on how to report it to the IRS.

-- If you receive a phishing phone call, report it to Treasury Inspector General Administration (TIGTA) and the IRS at email@example.com.
+- If you receive a phishing phone call, report it to the Treasury Inspector General Administration (TIGTA) and the IRS at email@example.com.

 - If you receive an IRS phishing scam in the form of a letter or fax, report it to TIGTA and firstname.lastname@example.org.